 In some cases, an individual will lie about someone else violating a restraining order.
 Proving that you were falsely accused of disobeying a protective order can be difficult without professional help.

-The Restraining Order was not Legally Issued
+The Restraining Order Was Not Legally Issued

 Judges must order protective, restraining, or stay away orders legally for them to be considered valid.
 Sometimes this legal action is not carried out properly.